VermeirJellen/PoloniexR/README.md

 #### ProcessTradingRequest

 This function allows the users to call any of the trading functions that are accessible through the Poloniex Trading API.
 The `ProcessTradingRequest` method takes a command string as input argument in combination with a list of additional input arguments that correspond to the particular command in question.
-Largely untested, but should work just fine.. (todo: test!).

 Some examples: